rahul-gharat/dronahq-docs/docs/control-designer.md

 - Within the `Extensions` section, navigate to the `Control Designer`.
 - Once you click on the `Control Designer` it will open Control Designer in new tab.

-Once you open the control desgner you will see list off all controls that you created on designer, click on the first card with plus icon to create a new control. once you click on that card you will see a form with few input fields as visible in the image below.
+Once you open the control designer you will see list off all controls that you created on designer, click on the first card with plus icon to create a new control. once you click on that card you will see a form with few input fields as visible in the image below.

 <figure>
   <Thumbnail src="/img/advanced-concepts/designer/add-new-control-designer.png" alt="Add new Designer Control" />
   <figcaption align = "center"><i>Add new Designer control</i></figcaption>
 </figure>

-- Unique name: unique name of the control taht should not conflict with other controls including the onces provided by the DronaHQ, and also should not contains special character and space.
+- Unique name: unique name of the control that should not conflict with other controls including the one's provided by the DronaHQ, and also should not contains special character and space.

  | Fields | Description |
  | ------------------ | -------------------- |